By Bhavani Kumar, SLS Pune

 In modern parlance Rule of Law has come to be understood as a system which has safeguards against official arbitrariness, prevents anarchy and allows people to plan the legal consequences of their actions.

 THEORETICAL APPLICATION OF RULE OF LAW IN INDIA

-Article 14 ensures that all citizens are equal and that no person shall be discriminated on the basis of sex, religion, race or place of birth, finally it ensures that there is separation of power between the three wings of the government and the executive and the legislature have no influence on the judiciary.
-By these methods, the constitution fulfils all the requirements of Dicey’s theory to be recognized as a country following the Rule of Law.
+Article 14 ensures that all citizens are equal and that no person shall be discriminated on the basis of sex, religion, race or place of birth, finally, it ensures that there is a separation of power between the three wings of the government and the executive and the legislature have no influence on the judiciary.
+By these methods, the constitution fulfills all the requirements of Dicey’s theory to be recognized as a country following the Rule of Law.

-The Supreme Court of Indian has further strengthened this mechanism through its various judgements, the foremost of them being, A D M Jabalpur v.
+The Supreme Court of Indian has further strengthened this mechanism through its various judgments, the foremost of them being, A D M Jabalpur v.
 Shivkanth Shukla[iii] In this case, the question before the court was ‘whether there was any rule of law in India apart from Article 21’.
-This was in context of suspension of enforcement of Articles 14, 21 and 22 during the proclamation of an emergency.
-The answer of the majority of the bench was in negative for the question of law.
-However Justice H.R.
+This was in the context of suspension of enforcement of Articles 14, 21 and 22 during the proclamation of an emergency.
+The answer to the majority of the bench was in negative for the question of law.
+However, Justice H.R.
 Khanna dissented from the majority opinion and observed that:

 “Even in absence of Article 21 in the Constitution, the state has got no power to deprive a person of his life and liberty without the authority of law.
 Without such sanctity of life and liberty, the distinction between a lawless society and one governed by laws would cease to have any meaning…Rule of Law is now the accepted norm of all civilized societies”[iv]